The origins of Tara:

 The heroine of Tara

-The adventure of Fondation Tara Océan then began, supported by a passionate and committed team both on land and sea, mobilised by an incredible desire to serve ocean science and share the results with as many people as possible
+With the strength of a collective experience made of rich encounters and unchanging friendships, the adventure of the Tara Ocean Foundation began, carried by a passionate and committed team on land and at sea, and mobilized by an incredible desire to serve the science of the Ocean and to share it with as many people as possible.

 - 2 Masts on the schooner Tara

 - 500,000 km already covered and it’s not finished yet!

 the schooner was exposed